bjin01/susemanager-ha/postgres-replication-howto.md

 ### Client authentication for replication
 https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION-SLOTS

-In pg_hba.conf you want to make sure that the postgresql on the SUSE Manager host allow the replication user from peer standby suse manager server to connect via port 5432.
+In pg_hba.conf on primary you have to make sure that the postgresql on the primary SUSE Manager host allows the replication user from standby connection via port 5432.
 ```
 host    replication     borep   172.28.0.10/24   trust
 host    all     all     172.28.0.1/24 md5